![]() 300 dpi JPEG |

 instrument for bad popular music, but many different kinds of music can be played on this instrument.
 This possibilities are described below.

-Unfortunally the common bass accompaniement can't be used mostly.
-Often only the key-note-basses and the third-basses are used or new chords
+Unfortunately common bass accompaniement can't be used mostly.
+Often only key-note-basses and third-basses are used or new chords

 are build with one or two chord-basses (and mostly one key-note-bass or one third-bass).